-Opening Times The shop and cafe are open from 10 am (seven days a week. closing 5pm high season, 4pm low season) open until the 20 December, closed for Christmas week 2017, reopening New Year’s Day 2018 Telephone: 01239 621600 E-mail: The Welsh Wildlife Centre
+Opening Times The shop and cafe are open from 10 am (seven days a week. closing 5pm high season, 4pm low season) open until just before Christmas, closed for Christmas week 2018, reopening New Year’s Day 2019.
+Telephone: 01239 621600.
+E-mail: The Welsh Wildlife Centre

 the wonders of the nature at The Welsh Wildlife Centre and Teifi Marshes Nature Reserve… your perfect day out in Pembrokeshire

 Families will love exploring our nature trails on foot or two wheels, playing in the adventure playground, discovering our willow maze, meeting our resident water buffalo and friendly giant willow badger.

 Our Adventure Backpacks provide a variety of fun filled activities including our unique geocaching trail.